ascar-io/pilot-bench/README.md

 # INTRODUCTION

-The Pilot Benchmark Framework provides a tool and a library (libpilot) to automate computer performance measurement tasks.
+The Pilot Benchmark Framework provides a tool (bench) and a library (libpilot) to automate computer performance measurement tasks.
 This is a project under active development.
 The project is designed to answer questions like these that rise often from performance measurement:

 *  How long shall I run this benchmark to get a precise result?
 *  Is this new scheduler really 3% faster than our old one or is that a measurement error?
 *  Which setting is faster for my database, 20 worker threads or 25 threads?

 Our design goals include:

-*  helping testers or users who may not have enough statistics knowledge,
+*  Be as intelligent as possible so users do not have to go through rigorous statistics or computer science training.
-*  getting accurate, precise, repeatable results,
+*  Results must be statistical valid (accurate, precise, and repeatable).
-*  getting results using shortest possible time while still meet statistical requirements.
+*  Using the shortest possible time.

-To achieve these goals Pilot does the following:
+To achieve these goals Pilot has the following functions:

-*  automatically decide and perform necessary statistics analyses on time sequence data according to system configuration and measuring requirements to get statistical valid results,
+*  Automatically deciding what statistical analysis method is suitable based on system configuration, measuring requirements, and existing results.
-*  deciding the shortest length for running a benchmark session to achieve the desired measurement goal such as confidence interval,
+*  Deciding the shortest length for running a benchmark to achieve the desired measurement goal such as confidence interval.
-*  use the analytical results as a feedback to automate and accelerate the measurement and benchmark process,
+*  Save the test results in a standard format for sharing and comparing results.
-*  save the test results in a standard format for sharing and comparing results.
+*  And much more...

-Tutorials and more information can be found on the wiki: https://github.com/ascar-io/pilot-tool/wiki
+To learn how to use Pilot, read the tutorials on the wiki: https://github.com/ascar-io/pilot-tool/wiki

 Pilot is written in C++ for doing fast in place analysis.
 It is